ssbsukirat/medicine/Endocrinology/Diabetes mellitus/Complications.md

 		- rapidly declining renal function
 		- albuminuria >3g/day
 - refer for transplant at 20ml GFR
-- preemptive kidney transplant (living donor) or simultaneously pancreatic-kidney transplant from deceased mo
+- preemptive kidney transplant (living donor) or simultaneously pancreatic-kidney transplant from deceased more useful than waiting for renal alone
+- dialysis has more complications in DM like hypotension , difficult IV access and accelerated progression of retinopathy
+# Neuropathy